 If you're evaluating on-premise AI for your organization:

 - Audit your use cases — not everything needs a GPU.
 Many tasks work fine with smaller models on CPU.
+Start with a clear picture of what you want to do before sizing hardware.

 - Start with inference — get a model serving and answering questions before building complex pipelines.
+Validate quality before investing in application layer development.

 - Measure before scaling — track token usage, latency, and GPU utilization for 2 weeks before buying more hardware.
+The actual usage pattern is almost always different from the projected one.